Day list

 The French Crown Jewels

-Years went by and the Louver Palace expanded and refurbished with each monarch adding another personal layer of splendor to the grandiose Palace complex.
-Louis XIII and Louis XIV who ruled in the 17th century had contributed greatly to the Palace's expansion and its art collections.
-The Museum opens to the public during the French Revelation and during the Napoleon regime, only part of the Palace was for his personal use.
+Over the centuries, successive monarchs expanded and refurbished the Louvre Palace, each adding their personal touch to the grandiose complex.
+Louis XIII and Louis XIV, who ruled in the 17th century, contributed significantly to the palace's expansion and its growing art collection.
+The museum opened to the public during the French Revolution, and during Napoleon's reign, only part of the palace was reserved for his personal use.

 The Palace is artwork for itself and an example of extraordinary architecture.
 It is recommended not to miss the following: